freddiejbawden/hot-wheels/README.md

 - [x] Style tags

 **Project Wrap Up**
-- [ ] Take files in from command line
+- [x] Take files in from command line
 - [ ] Create sample to demonstrate what the engine can do
-- [ ] Reduce pixelation of text

 ## HTML Subset